Stamp Duty Land Tax

 Deadweight loss and mobility suppression

-The economic literature provides consistent evidence that SDLT suppresses residential mobility beyond the level that would otherwise occur.
-The Mirrlees Review (IFS, 2011) estimates that a 1% transaction tax generates deadweight loss of approximately 8p per £1 raised, and this cost rises with the square of the rate.
-At England's current marginal rates of 10% and 12% for high-value properties, efficiency costs at the top of the schedule are disproportionately large relative to revenue raised.
-Hilber & Lyytikäinen (2017) estimated empirically that a 1 percentage point increase in the tax rate reduces household mobility by approximately 30%, quantifying a distortion that the theoretical literature had long predicted.
+The literature consistently finds that SDLT suppresses residential mobility.
+The Mirrlees Review estimates deadweight loss of approximately 8p per £1 raised by a 1% transaction tax, rising with the square of the rate.
+At England's 10% and 12% marginal rates, efficiency costs are disproportionately large relative to revenue.
+Hilber & Lyytikäinen (2017) estimated that a 1 percentage point increase reduces household mobility by approximately 30%.

 Incidence falls on movers alone

-A fundamental distributional asymmetry of transaction taxes is that they are borne exclusively by those who transact, rather than by all property owners in proportion to their holdings.
-This concentrates the burden on younger households moving up the housing ladder, workers relocating for employment, and others whose circumstances require a transaction at a point in time.
-Long-tenure asset-wealthy owners who do not move pay no SDLT regardless of the appreciated value of their property.
-This incidence structure is the inverse of an annual property value tax and creates a distributional pattern (the heaviest costs on the most mobile, the lowest costs on the most asset-wealthy) that is difficult to defend from equity principles.
+Transaction taxes are borne exclusively by those who transact, not by all owners proportionally.
+This concentrates the burden on younger households moving up the housing ladder and workers relocating for employment, while long-tenure asset-wealthy owners pay nothing regardless of appreciated value.
+This distributional pattern; heaviest costs on the most mobile, lowest on the most asset-wealthy; is difficult to defend from equity principles.

 Labour market distortions

-By raising the cost of moving, SDLT reduces the rate at which workers can relocate to take up employment opportunities.
-Hilber & Lyytikäinen (2017) note that residential mobility and labour market reallocation are closely linked, and that transaction taxes may reduce the efficiency of matching between workers and jobs.
-To the extent that SDLT reduces employment-driven moves, particularly between high-cost regions where relocation costs are amplified, it may impose a macroeconomic cost through reduced labour market matching efficiency.
-This effect is inherently difficult to quantify precisely but is identified in the academic literature as a plausible and theoretically grounded mechanism.
+By raising the cost of moving, SDLT may reduce the rate at which workers relocate for employment.
+Hilber & Lyytikäinen (2017) note that residential mobility and labour market reallocation are closely linked.
+To the extent that SDLT reduces employment-driven moves, particularly between high-cost regions, it imposes a macroeconomic cost through reduced matching efficiency.
+This effect is difficult to quantify but is well-grounded in the theoretical literature.

 Rate structure complexity

-The standard marginal schedule, first-time buyer relief, the additional dwellings surcharge, and the non-resident surcharge collectively create a system of considerable complexity for buyers and their advisers.
-While the 2014 reform to a marginal structure eliminated the most egregious cliff-edges of the slab system, the interaction of multiple surcharges and reliefs produces effective rates that require careful calculation across different buyer categories.
-This complexity also creates a research deficit: the absence of sharp notches in the current system has removed the clean identification strategies that made earlier empirical work possible, leaving the causal effects of the current structure less well-evidenced than those of its predecessor.
+The standard marginal schedule, first-time buyer relief, additional dwellings surcharge, and non-resident surcharge collectively create considerable complexity.
+While the 2014 reform eliminated the slab system's cliff-edges, the interaction of surcharges and reliefs produces effective rates requiring careful calculation.
+This complexity also creates a research deficit: without sharp notches, the clean identification strategies available under the old system no longer apply.

 Policy Context

-The surcharges on additional properties and non-resident buyers (currently 5% and 2% respectively) have separate policy rationales (moderating buy-to-let demand and foreign investment) and are typically considered distinct from reform of the standard schedule.
+Surcharges on additional properties and non-resident buyers (5% and 2% respectively) have separate policy rationales and are typically considered distinct from reform of the standard schedule.

 References